Information and Policies

 Homework is set in all subjects and as students move through their five years the amount of homework increases.
 Homework may involve written work, preparation for project or group work, interviews or investigations.
 Some students receive more homework than others, according to their ability.
 In Years 10 and 11 GCSE coursework is completed as homework.
 Students may complete homework in College using either study rooms or the Learning Resources Centre.

-The Sir Jonathan North Medical Policy describes how activities around medicines should be carried out.
+The Medical Needs Policy describes how activities around medicines should be carried out.
 This policy is necessary to provide additional guidance to ensure that medicines are managed as safely and consistently as possible.

 Mobile Phone Policy